-Maclay has performed with orchestras throughout Europe and North America.
+Jenny has performed with orchestras throughout Europe and North America.
 In 2017, she toured with the Jeune Philharmonie franco-allemande et hongroise, an international orchestra comprised of musicians from over 20 different countries.
 During past seasons, she has performed with several orchestras, including the Ensemble Orchestral Les Voyages Extraordinaires, Écoute Ensemble de Musique Contemporaine, Orchestre d’Harmonie de Levallois, Florida Orchestra, Valdosta Symphony, Ocala Symphony, and the Gainesville Chamber Orchestra.
-As a chamber musician, Maclay has performed several masterworks in prestigious venues, such as her performance of the Mozart clarinet quintet at the pre-opening at La Seine Musicale in Paris.
+As a chamber musician, she has performed several masterworks in prestigious venues, such as her performance of the Mozart clarinet quintet at the pre-opening at La Seine Musicale and the Messiaen Quatuor pour la fin du temps at the Fondation des Etats-Unis in Paris.

-An active blogger since 2015, Maclay’s blog Jenny Clarinet has been featured in The Clarinet magazine and was named one of the “Top 20 Clarinet Blogs and Websites to Follow in 2018.”
+An active blogger since 2015, Maclay’s blog Jenny Clarinet has been featured in The Clarinet journal and the Clarineat podcast and was named one of the “Top 20 Clarinet Blogs and Websites to Follow in 2019 and 2018.”
+Jenny is also the Social Media Coordinator for the International Clarinet Association and is a featured contributor to the Vandoren WAVE newsletter and Rodriguez Musical Services blog.
 Her first book, an examination of unaccompanied clarinet repertoire, is currently in publication.
-Ms. Maclay is a Vandoren Regional Artist and performs exclusively on Vandoren reeds, mouthpieces, and ligatures.
+Jenny is a Vandoren Artist-Clinician and performs exclusively on Vandoren reeds, mouthpieces, and ligatures.